The rise and rise of video as a marketing medium is not going away.

 You’ve got to explain a complex product, process or idea

-When you’re dealing with a complex idea or product, trying to explain it solely in verbal form can be very challenging.
-Depending on the person speaking, the audience may or may not connect and engage and using shot video sometimes doesn’t bring an idea to life as well as an animated video does.
+When you’re dealing with a complex idea or product.
+Trying to explain it solely in verbal form can be very challenging.
+Depending on the person speaking, the audience may or may not connect and engage.
+Therefore using shot video sometimes doesn’t bring an idea to life as well as an animated video does.

-The combination of voice over, overlay text and animated video enables us to present a complex idea in a simple way, bring the watcher along our journey and explains the idea through text and narration.
+The combination of voice over, overlay text and animated video enables us to present a complex idea in a simple way.
+It brings the watcher along our journey and explains the idea through text and narration.

-This approach allows us to cover a whole range of learning styles meaning that our prospective customers, however they prefer to absorb information, are being catered to.
+This approach allows us to cover a whole range of learning styles.
+This means that we satisfy all of our prospective customers, however they prefer to absorb information.

-A great example of this is the work we did for Tokamak Energy Ltd. Tokamak are looking to develop the world’s first viable fusion energy provision and explaining how this scientifically challenging project can actually bring energy to the grid is a difficult thing to explain, but crucial to demonstrate to potential investors that it’s both possible and viable.
+A great example of this is the work we did for Tokamak Energy Ltd. Tokamak are looking to develop the world’s first viable fusion energy provision.
+Explaining how this scientifically challenging project can actually bring energy to the grid is a difficult thing to explain.
+However it is crucial to demonstrate to potential investors that it’s both possible and viable.

 You need to get an idea across quickly